reverentgeek/testing-node-test-tools/docs/post.md

 * Improve the design, quality, and maintainability of software.
 * Refactor code with confidence.

-In this post, we'll look at the current tools available for Node.js for running automated tests along with a few testing utilities to complement a good testing discipline.
+In this post, we'll take a look at Node.js tools for running automated tests and building good testing discipline.

 > Note: Although some of the tools covered in this post support user interface (UI) tests and front-end integration tests, the focus here is on testing pure back-end Node.js code.
 If you are looking for UI testing, take a peek at [Storybook](https://storybook.js.org/), [Cypress](https://www.cypress.io/), or [Puppeteer](https://pptr.dev/).